 Holders of Unocal common stock may receive Chevron common stock in the merger and may thus become holders of Chevron common stock.
 Chevron's business is different in certain ways from that of Unocal, and Chevron's results of operations, as well as the price of Chevron common stock, may be affected by factors different from those affecting Unocal's results of operations and the price of Unocal common stock.
 The price of Chevron common stock may fluctuate significantly following the merger, including fluctuation due to factors over which Chevron has no control.
-For a discussion of Chevron's business and Unocal's business and certain factors to consider in connection with their businesses, including risk factors associated with their businesses, see Chevron's Annual Report on Form 10-K for the fiscal year ended December 31, 2004 and Unocal's Annual Report on Form 10-K for the fiscal year ended December 31, 2004, which are incorporated by reference into this proxy statement/prospectus.
+For a discussion of Chevron's business and Unocal's business and certain factors to consider in connection with their businesses, including risk factors associated with their businesses, see Chevron's Annual Report on Form 10-K for the fiscal year ended December 31, 2004, which are incorporated by reference into this proxy statement/prospectus.